 On completion of the course program in Mainz, the Master’s thesis is to be written in a 20-week preparation period extending from March 13 to July 31.

 The course program in Mainz will be followed by an optional study visit to the University of Austin at Texas (USA) in March 2024, where the theme will be “Understanding China!”.

 Participation in the study visit to Shanghai/Adelaide is obligatory for all participants of the program – and the costs for the academic program are included in the tuition fee.
 The individual travel costs are not included.
 Participation in the second study visit is optional.
 The costs for the study program will be invoiced separately.

-As well the Opening Week as the study weeks at the partner universities are recognized as “Bildungsurlaub” according to the Rhineland-Palatinate ”Bildungsfreistellungsgesetz”.
+Both, the Opening Week and the study week at the partner universities are recognized as “Bildungsurlaub” according to the Rhineland-Palatinate ”Bildungsfreistellungsgesetz”.